 Bicycles are a common target for thieves on campus, day and night.
 Make sure your bike is still there for your ride home – always lock it up!

-To help prevent your bike being stolen, UNSW Security & Traffic Management has a few bike safety tips for you:
+To help prevent your bike being stolen, follow these bike safety tips: